The Board of Trustees shall consist of between 8 and 10 people, namely:

 I am passionate about improving educational outcomes, and have volunteered for the Springboard Trust since 2016, helping primary schools enhance strategic leadership capacity.
 Professionally, I am a partner in the Deal Advisory team at KPMG, where I works with companies and people dealing with challenging opportunities and issues.
 I am a Chartered Accountant, qualified from Auckland and Newcastle (UK) universities, and I completed the Future Auckland Leaders course in 2015.

-Tama Davis - Parent Trustee
+Nicole Walker - Parent Trustee

 Elections for the Board shall be conducted every 18 months to ensure continuity of board membership.
 The ‘main’ election (ie: at the 3-yearly May/June date gazetted externally) will be for: